Mace-Kingsley Ranch School: Criticism

-Rolling Stone Magazine
+Janet Reitman

-Rolling Stone magazine investigated the school before its closure.
-The article by Janet Reitman, "Inside Scientology", was critical of the school's practices.
+Janet Reitman investigated the school before its closure.
+Her article in Rolling Stone magazine, "Inside Scientology", was critical of the school's practices.
 Reitman noted, "The school enforced a rigid Scientology focus that many former students now say served as both a mechanism of control and a form of religious indoctrination".
 This Rolling Stone article was selected for inclusion in The Best American Magazine Writing 2007, published by Columbia University Press.

 Phoenix New Times

 In an interview in 2009 with the Phoenix New Times regarding his time at the school, Charlie Brand of the Miniature Tigers said, "It was bizarre because my family's not Scientologists.
 My parents thought it was for troubled teens.
 [The camp] forced Scientology on you, and you had to go through the steps before you could leave.
 You had to use an E-Meter and study guides about all their beliefs.
 I fought it for a while but eventually was like, 'Yeah, this Scientology stuff is great,' and faked it".